bradwestness/bradwestness.github.io/_posts/2018/2018-10-30-tuesdays-with-bernie-no-1-postseason-postmortem.md

 ---
 layout: post
 title: Tuesdays with Bernie No. 1 - Postseason Postmortem
-categories: [Mondays with Bernie, Brewers, Baseball]
+categories: [Tuesdays with Bernie, Brewers, Baseball]
 ---

 Welcome to _Tuesdays with Bernie_, my new Brewers-themed baseball